Meas/fast-track-quiz-frontend/README.md

 ## TODOS
 - Implement proper error handling on API calls
 - Implement proper env.config - currently the backend is hardcoded to be on localhost:8081
+- Load only used components from Vuetify - currently everything is loaded

 ## Project setup
 ```